open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 Disabling the heartbeat is `discouraged <https://stackoverflow.com/a/51755383/244258>`__ by RabbitMQ developers.
 The solution is to process the message in a separate thread (`see Python example <https://github.com/pika/pika/blob/master/examples/basic_consumer_threaded.py>`__).

 That said, from Datlab's experience, the RabbitMQ connection can be unreliable, regardless of the connection settings.
-In any case, for the Data Registry, all consumers are asynchronous and use two threads: one to manage the connection, another to process the message.
+In any case, for the Data Registry, most consumers are asynchronous and use two threads: one to manage the connection, another to process the message.

 Acknowledgements
 ----------------